YevgenyW/RL-Bootcamp/lab4/README.md

 ./docker_run.sh experiments/run_trpo_half_cheetah.py
 ```

-* This environment requires much more time to train.
-You should be able to achieve an average return of around 200 after 100 iterations, 1000 after 400 iterations, and 2000 after 2500 iterations (your actual result may vary).*
+*This environment requires much more time to train.
+You should be able to achieve an average return of around 200 after 100 iterations, 1000 after 400 iterations, and 2000 after 2500 iterations (your actual result may vary)*

 For visualizations instructions refer to lab instructions (part 5.3)